Jodu555/AmazonPriceTracker/README.md

     * [x] Implement the new table accounts schema
     * [ ] Email Adress
     * [ ] bind products
+* [ ] Define for a product indicators wich shold be logged
 * [ ] Maybe bring this to public

 ### Idea on data minimalization